sait339/sait339/README.md

 Backend Developer | Licence student

- Hi, I'm Emre, a 2nd year student at the Department of Management Information Systems.
+ Hi, I'm Sait, a 2nd year student at the Computer Programmer.
 I'm interested in programming and I'm improving myself in this direction.
-I have a good command of languages such as C#, Java, Python, JavaScript, SQl, and I'm improving myself in mobile programming.
-I'm learning Flutter and Kotlin.
+I have a good command of languages such as C#, Java, Python, C, SQL, MYSQL and I'm improving myself in mobile programming.
+I'm learning Flutter.
 In the TUNEX team, which we established with 4 friends, we develop applications by helping and teamwork, and we do things that will improve ourselves.

-<font color="red">Asla yanlış yapmamış insan, yeni hiç birşey denememiştir. `Albert Einstein
+<font color="red"> It cannot be reached without pushing the limits of the human mind. `Albert Einstein
 `  </font>
 ### Reach out to me(Sosyal Medya Hesaplarım)